Our bodies go through a number of changes during sex. Understanding these changes can help us understand both our sexuality and that of our spouse.

-Before we look at how a woman’s body changes as she becomes aroused, it is very important to understand that men and women are very different when it comes to arousal.
+Before we look at how a woman’s body changes as she becomes aroused, it’s very important to understand that men and women are very different when it comes to arousal.

-Men feel spontaneous desire, which causes arousal.
-We all understand that, and unfortunately, we have assumed that women are, or should be, the same way.
-Recent studies have found that this is not the norm for all women, with many never experiencing desire first, and others only feeling desire before arousal some of the time.1 Please understand this – for many (maybe most) women, desire is triggered by arousal, not the other way around.
+Men feel spontaneous desire which causes arousal.
+We all understand that and unfortunately, we have assumed that women are, or should be, the same way.
+Recent studies have found this is not the norm for all women, with many never experiencing desire first and others only feeling desire before arousal some of the time.1 Please understand this – for many (maybe most) women, desire is triggered by arousal, not the other way around.

-While we have been taught that women become aroused more slowly than men, new research finds that is not true.
-When given the same visual stimulation, men and women both experienced measurable arousal in 30 seconds, and the time need to reach full arousal varied by only 10%.2 The fact that male arousal is more obvious is no doubt part of why we think men get physically aroused more quickly.
-Additionally, research has found that women are often unaware of their physical arousal.3 In studies were physical arousal was measured and women were asked how aroused they felt, women often showed physical arousal while reporting no arousal, or showed high arousal while reporting only mild arousal.
+While we have been taught that women become aroused more slowly than men, new research finds this is not true.
+When given the same visual stimulation, men and women both experienced measurable arousal in 30 seconds and the time needed to reach full arousal varied by only 10%.2 The fact that male arousal is more obvious is no doubt part of why we think men get physically aroused more quickly.
+Additionally, research has found that women are often unaware of their physical arousal.3 In studies where physical arousal was measured and women were asked how aroused they felt, women often showed physical arousal while reporting no arousal, or showed high arousal while reporting only mild arousal.

-In addition to being less able to gauge their arousal level, women probably find it much easier to filter or ignore arousal when it is not desired or inconvenient.
-However, most women know what it feels like to be aroused, and many can discern arousal if they think about it.
+In addition to being less able to gauge their arousal level, women probably find it much easier to filter or ignore arousal when it’s not desired or inconvenient.
+However, most women know what it feels like to be aroused and many can discern arousal if they think about it.

 Regardless of how it starts, there are four stages a woman’s body goes through in a full sex act.

-EXCITEMENT – Breathing increases, heart rate increases, and blood begins to move to various parts of the body.
-The breasts begin to enlarge (more in women who have not breast-fed) and nipples may become erect.
+Breathing increases, heart rate increases, and blood begins to move to various parts of the body.
+The breasts begin to enlarge (more in women who have not breastfed) and nipples may become erect.
 The clitoris becomes erect, causing it to enlarge slightly (more in width than length) and become more sensitive.
 The outer labia lay flat, revealing the inner labia which swell and darken in color.
-The vagina begins to lubricate, and the uterus starts to move up and away from the vagina.
-(It was previously believed that the uterus increased in size during arousal; in fact, it does not change size, but simply moves up into the body.)
+The vagina begins to lubricate and the uterus starts to move up and away from the vagina.
+(It was previously believed that the uterus increased in size during arousal.
+In fact, it does not change size, but simply moves up into the body.)

 1 Women’s sexual dysfunction: revised and expanded definitions Rosemary Basson CMAJ May 10, 2005 vol. 172 no. 10 doi: 10.1503/cmaj.1020174